Philip Gross

 Philip Gross (born 1952) is a poet, novelist, playwright, children's writer and academic based in England and Wales.
-He is currently Professor of Creative Writing at the University of South Wales.
+Until 2027 he was Professor of Creative Writing at the University of South Wales.

 Biography

 Philip Gross was born in 1952 at Delabole in north Cornwall, near the sea, as the only child of Juhan Karl Gross, an Estonian wartime refugee, and Jessie, daughter of the local village schoolmaster.
 He grew up and was educated in Plymouth.
 In junior school he began writing stories and in his teens he took to poetry as well.
 He is a Quaker.
 He went on to the University of Sussex, where he gained his BA in English.
 He worked for a correspondence college and in several libraries, as he has a diploma in librarianship.
 Since the early 1980s he has been a freelance writer and writing educator and more recently held posts in several universities.

 In the 1980s, Gross and his first wife, Helen, had a son and a daughter.
 While living in Bristol he began travelling around schools in Britain as a workshop leader and later joined Bath Spa University to teach Creative Studies.
 In 2000, he married his second wife, Zélie.
-In 2004 he was appointed Professor of Creative Writing at the University of Glamorgan, now the University of South Wales, a position he still holds.
+In 2004 he was appointed Professor of Creative Writing at the University of Glamorgan, now the University of South Wales, since 2017 as emeritus.
 In 2007 he received a DLitt from the university.

 Gross won the T. S. Eliot Prize in 2009 for a collection of poems, The Water Table, a Gregory Award in 1981, and the National Poetry Competition in 1982.

-He has judged several poetry competitions: in 2014 the Hippocrates Prize for Poetry and Medicine, the Manchester Writing for Children Prize 2014, the Magma Poetry Competition and the Medicine Unboxed Creative Prize.
-In the summer of 2015 he was writer in residence at the Poetry on the Move international festival at the University of Canberra.
+He has judged numerous poetry competitions: in 2014 the Hippocrates Prize for Poetry and Medicine, the Manchester Writing for Children Prize 2014, the Magma Poetry Competition and the Medicine Unboxed Creative Prize.
+In the summer of 2015 he was writer in residence at the Poetry on the Move international festival at the university of Canberra.